The hidden costs of “DIY buying”

 Spotting red flags that aren’t in the brochure

-We’ve helped clients avoid flood zones, problematic strata schemes, planned developments next door, and building issues they would never have known to ask about.
+We’ve helped clients avoid flood risk, problematic strata schemes, planned developments next door, and building issues they would never have known to ask about.

 When you DIY, you risk buying blind.

-But in the North Shore market, agents are sharp, conditions move quickly, and emotions run high.
+But in fast-moving markets, agents are sharp, conditions shift quickly, and emotions run high.
 Without a clear strategy, buyers often:

 Pay more than they should